-BC Hydro intends to collaborate with NHA and FNHA in the interpretation and communication of information about the levels of mercury in fish measured by the MMP.
-All of the information on concentrations of methylmercury in fish, including that from the Indigenous Community Sampling Program, will be communicated through MMP reporting to the Indigenous groups and Health Authorities.
+BC Hydro will collaborate with NHA and FNHA in the interpretation and communication of information about the levels of mercury in fish measured by the MMP.
+All of the information on concentrations of methylmercury in fish, including that from the Indigenous Community Sampling Program, will be communicated through MMP reporting and the Methylmercury Technical Sub-committee to the Indigenous groups and Health Authorities.